rf00/minizip-asm.js/README.md

 1. It is synchronize which means minizip will block the process and ui, It will be cool to put it in a web worker or fork a child process.
 2. The size of minizip-asm.js is around 1.3MB, minizip-asm.min.js is around 720KB.
 3. Sometimes fail silently.
+4. If the file is too big, browser will fail.